-First she found out that Earth has a ‘Superman’ who also came from another planet, which apparently exploded!
-One day Tuka offered to lead an after school club practicing a combat sport she had picked up called ‘Kungfu’, which pandas supposedly ace.
-At first some of the little-earthlings thought she might not be good at it because she’s a girl.
-Being the action craving, sporty trooper that she is, Tuka rocked the after school club that day.
+First, she found out that Earth has a ‘Superman’ who also came from another planet, which apparently exploded!
+One day Tuka offered to lead an after-school club practising a combat sport she had picked up called ‘Kungfu’, which pandas supposedly ace.
+At first, some of the little-earthlings thought she might not be good at it because she’s a girl.
+Being the action-craving, sporty trooper that she is, Tuka rocked the after-school club that day.
 This is when Tuka first realized that on Earth sometimes people treat her differently because she’s a girl.

 So Tuka decided to go online, watch TV and movies, and read a couple of books to find an answer to her question.
 She first dived into the past and found some truly amazing women such as Marie Curie, Valentina Tereshkova and Helen Keller who were brave, intelligent, kind and changed the course of history.